GwynHN/BIO373_2019/CommandLineBootCamp.md

 ### Slice columns with `cut`

 The `cut` command allows you to extract information from specific columns.
-Downside: you need to know the number of the column you want.
-Counting starts at 1, from the left most column.
+Downside: you need to know the number(s) of the column(s) you want.
+Counting starts at 1 from the left most column.

     cut –f [-s]  1,4-6 [-d ","] file.txt

     -f Select fields (columns); Range or comma separated numbers -s Return only lines which contain one or more delimiter characters -d Field delimiter.
-Tab (\t) is default
+Tab (\t) is default.

 Examples